-- 1. Remove the battery hold-down; then disconnect the battery cables (negative cable first). - 2.
-Disconnect the vent hose (350). - 3.
-Remove the battery from the battery compartment; then thoroughly wash the battery and battery compartment with soap and water.
+- 1. Remove the battery case access cover; then disconnect the battery cables (negative cable first). - 2.
+Remove the battery from the battery case; then thoroughly wash the battery and battery case with soap and water.

 ■NOTE: If battery posts, cable ends, or the battery case has a build-up of white/green powder residue, apply water and baking soda to neutralize acid; then flush off with warm soapy water.